sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 ## Motivation
 State-of-the-art machine learning vision models learn visual representation by learning on millions/billions of independently and identically distributed diverse images.
-In comparison, look at toddlers around: they play with/observe almost always the same objects in the same playground/home/daycare environments.
+In comparison, toddlers play with/observe almost always the same objects in the same playground/home/daycare environments.
 They likely have not seen 10% of the different dogs of ImageNet and not a single of the 1000 sea snakes of ImageNet-1k.
 In sum, toddlers likely experience a diversity of objects which is several orders of magnitude lower than current models.
-Unlike current machine learning (ML) vision models, they also do not access a massive amount category labels (or aligned language utterances), adversarial samples and do not massively color-transform or mask their visual inputs.
-Despite using different learning mechanism, they develop strong semantic representations that are robust to image distortions, viewpoints, machine-adversarial samples and different styles (draw, silhouettes...) <d-cite key="wichmann2023deep, huber2023developmental"></d-cite>.
+Unlike current machine learning (ML) vision models, they also do not have access to a massive amount of category labels (or aligned language utterances) or adversarial samples.
+Despite using different learning mechanism, they develop strong semantic representations that are robust to image distortions, viewpoints, machine-adversarial samples and different styles (drawings, silhouettes...) <d-cite key="wichmann2023deep, huber2023developmental"></d-cite>.

 What perceptual mechanisms underpin such a robust visual system ?
 Psychophysics